AI invoice classification: how BillyBox automatically filters real invoices from noise

 Rule-based filtering catches some of this — you can filter by file type, size, or sender domain.
 But logos are PNGs just like scanned invoices.
 Marketing PDFs have the same file extension as real invoices.
 Rules alone can't tell the difference because the difference is in the content, not the format.

-How BillyBox Uses AI to Classify Attachments
+How BillyBox uses AI to classify attachments

 BillyBox now runs every attachment through an AI classification pipeline before it reaches your review queue.
 The system uses a dual-layer approach: